hmrc/vat-service-guide/source/documentation/set-up.html.md

 7. Agent agrees to terms of participation for self and client
 8. Agent waits 72 hours to see if client is approved to sign up

+Note: Agents do not need to wait for client email verification before proceding to agree the terms of participation.

 We will develop supporting content that allows a business to identify whether they need to:

   * register for VAT and then sign up for VAT (MTD)